-The ‘Celebrity-Chef’s Chef’, charismatic Frenchman Raymond Blanc is one of the culinary industry’s best-loved personalities.
+The charismatic Frenchman Raymond Blanc is one of the culinary industry’s best-loved personalities.
 He was voted the AA's Chefs' Chef of the Year by his peers in 2005, and was awarded an OBE in 2007.
-Of course, behind every good man stands a good woman and, in this case, it was Raymond's mother – the inspirational ‘Maman Blanc’.
+Of course, behind every good man stands a good woman and, in this case, it was Raymond's mother – the inspirational Maman Blanc.

 Le Manoir is nestled in the serene surroundings of Great Milton in Oxfordshire.
 With only 32 rooms, the emphasis is very much on quality over quantity.
 In addition to the five-Rosetted restaurant, each room has been individually designed to create a harmonious blend of dining, comfort and service.
 You’ll need a hefty-sized wallet however, as room rates for this famed hotel are on the high side.
 As Raymond himself explains: "Creating a room is as challenging as creating a beautiful dish; it takes the same creativity, love and attention to detail."

 You’d be forgiven for thinking celebrity chef Rick Stein owns half of Cornwall’s Padstow by now.
 Be that as it may, the locals – and indeed it seems the rest of us – can’t get enough of his inspired seafood dishes.
-His ever popular television show reveals a genuine passion for food and its cultural significance around the globe.
+His ever-popular television show reveals a genuine passion for food and its cultural significance around the globe.
 The Seafood Restaurant heads Mr Stein’s considerable property portfolio.
-Featuring 16 well-appointed rooms (the majority of which overlook the beautiful harbour) the accommodation has the considerable appeal of sitting above one of the country’s finest seafood restaurants.
+Featuring 16 well-appointed rooms (the majority of which overlook the beautiful harbour), the accommodation has the considerable appeal of sitting above one of the country’s finest seafood restaurants.

 Featuring 10 rooms and some wonderful views over the surrounding area, a high standard of decor and comfort more than make up for the hotel’s relatively small size.
 There are even optional facilities for man’s best friend, should patrons not wish to be parted with their beloved pets for the duration of their stay.
-Be aware through,
+Be aware through –

 strict house rules apply!